-The Ybor City Cigar Festival takes place on December 8, 2010.
+The Ybor City Cigar Festival usually takes place in December.
 At this time of year it usually is held under bright blue skies filled with warm Florida sunshine.

 Cigar aficionados will be in attendance from near and far.
 One year one man was in attendance from as far away as Wasilla, Alaska, another from Bangor, Maine and numerous festival goers were from Canada.